Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Mitcham recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Mitcham has recorded approximately 67 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 337 homes were approved, with an additional 23 approved so far in FY26.
-On average, over these five years, only 0.9 new residents per year per dwelling constructed have been recorded.
+Over the past five financial years, from FY21 to FY25337 homes were approved, with a further 23 approved in FY26 so far.
+On average, 0.9 new residents per year have been added per dwelling constructed over these five years.

-This suggests that new construction is keeping pace with or exceeding demand, providing more options for buyers and potentially supporting population growth beyond current expectations.
-The average expected construction cost value of new properties in Mitcham is $518,000, indicating a focus on the premium segment.
-In FY26 alone, there have been $77.2 million in commercial approvals, reflecting strong commercial development momentum.
+This indicates that new construction is meeting or exceeding demand, offering buyers more options and supporting population growth.
+The average value of new properties being constructed is $518,000, suggesting a focus on the premium segment.
+In FY26, there have been $77.2 million in commercial approvals, indicating strong commercial development momentum.

-Compared to Greater Adelaide, Mitcham shows moderately higher development activity, with 17.0% above the regional average per person over the past five years.
-This has maintained good buyer choice while supporting existing property values.
-New development in Mitcham consists of 83.0% standalone homes and 17.0% attached dwellings, preserving the area's suburban nature with an emphasis on detached housing that attracts space-seeking buyers.
-With around 289 people per dwelling approval, Mitcham is characterized as a low-density area.
-According to the latest AreaSearch quarterly estimate, Mitcham is projected to gain approximately 575 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.
+Compared to Greater Adelaide, Mitcham shows moderately higher development activity, with 17.0% above the regional average per person over the five-year period.
+This maintains good buyer choice while supporting existing property values.
+New development consists of 83.0% standalone homes and 17.0% attached dwellings, preserving Mitcham's suburban nature and attracting space-seeking buyers.
+With around 289 people per dwelling approval, Mitcham is considered a low density area.
+According to the latest AreaSearch quarterly estimate, Mitcham is forecasted to gain 572 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development